ADHD symptoms are stress symptoms

 1.8.2.
 Addictive tendencies

 1.8.3.
-Clutter
+Disorder

 1.8.4.
-Self-regulatory ability impaired
+Self-regulation ability impaired

 1.9.
 Decision problems

-Decision-making problems are well-known symptoms of stress.222425
+Decision-making problems are well-known symptoms of stress.232526

-for ADHD identical
+identical for ADHD

-- ADHD-HI: impulsive, non-thought-out, spontaneous decisions
+- ADHD-HI: impulsive, unthought-out, spontaneous decisions

 - ADHD-I: Difficulty making decisions